MP-Gadget/MP-Gadget/excursionset_rundown.md

 *new parameters:
 ..*ExcursionSetFlag : 0 or 1 to disable/enable the excursion set
-..*ExcursionSetZStop : redshift at which the cooling code reverts to global ionising background ..*UVBGdim : dimension of the excursion set grids (can be different from the force grids) ..*ReionRBubbleMax : largest filter radius for the excursion set ..*ReionRBubbleMin : smallest filter radius for the excursion set
+..*ExcursionSetZStop : redshift at which the cooling code reverts to global ionising background ..*ExcursionSetZStart : redshift at which the excursion set starts ..*UVBGdim : dimension of the excursion set grids (can be different from the force grids) ..*ReionRBubbleMax : largest filter radius for the excursion set ..*ReionRBubbleMin : smallest filter radius for the excursion set